kubemq-io/kubemq-node/README.md

 ### Subscription Options

-KubeMQ supports 6 types of subscriptions:
+KubeMQ supports six types of subscriptions:

 - StartFromNewEvents - start event store subscription with only new events